OmarMiniesy/Notes/Windows/Active Directory/Active Directory.md

 - **Domain Users**: All the user accounts in the domain.
 - **Domain Computers**: All computers of the domain.
 - **Domain Controllers**: All the domain controllers of the domain.

+> The default security groups are held in the _built-in_ container.

 ---